 Ten simple energy saving tips for your business

 Saving energy is one of the easiest ways for you to cut business costs.
 Even making small changes to the way that your business uses energy can mean big savings.
-To understand how much energy your business is using and where the biggest energy cost savings could be made, you should take regular meter readings - see how to monitor your energy use.
+To understand how much energy your business is using and where the biggest energy cost savings could be made, you should take regular meter readings.

 To help you start saving money in your business, here are our top tips for no-cost and low-cost energy efficiency measures which are easy to carry out.